extension-js/extension.js/docs/TELEMETRY.md

 extension telemetry             # no arg = show status extension telemetry status
 ```

+The run that turns telemetry off reports nothing about itself. `extension telemetry disable`
+silences the running process at the moment it records your choice, so the act of opting out is
+never the last thing collected from you.

 The consent file lives at `$XDG_CONFIG_HOME/extensionjs/telemetry/consent` (or the platform equivalent) and is the only piece of telemetry state persisted on disk besides the anonymous install id and a local audit log of events actually sent.